 All services from the counseling center are free and confidential to SRU students.

-For the Spring Semester 2017 counseling sessions for students will be limited to 5.
+Counseling sessions are typically limited to 5.
 This session limit will help to serve a higher number of students and at the same time avert a wait list scenario.
 Sessions are defined as individual counseling sessions and will not include initial assessments, psychiatrist appointments, TAO sessions, consultations, emergency appointments and group counseling sessions.

 The SCC strives to facilitate the total development of students by reducing psychological problems and distress and by enhancing mental health, well-being, quality of life, and supporting aspirations for optimal functioning.
 Our primary focus is on providing brief, confidential counseling aimed at helping students to succeed academically and inter personally.
 Services offered include: professional assessment, consultation, crisis support/intervention and referral services.
 When students require mental health services that are beyond the role and scope of the SCC, we will make appropriate referrals to campus and community resources.